-In this Nikon D750 review, I’m taking a fresh look at a camera I have owned since 2014 and whether it remains relevant in 2022.
+In this Nikon D750 review, I’m looking at a camera I have owned since 2014 and whether it remains relevant in 2023.
 And the answer is yes.
-With excellent autofocus, pro-grade ergonomics, and outstanding image quality, the Nikon D750 still has plenty to offer the stills-orientated photographer in 2022.
+With excellent autofocus, pro-grade ergonomics, and outstanding image quality, the Nikon D750 still has plenty to offer the stills-orientated photographer in 2023.

 Table of Contents

 The Nikon D750 is a Digital SLR featuring a full-frame, 24-megapixel sensor housed inside a compact, rugged weather-proof body.
 When the Nikon D750 was released in 2014, it was marketed as a sports camera; a sort of baby D4 if you like.

 As a result, the D750 came equipped with a 51-point autofocus system similar to that of the D4 and can shoot up to 6.5 photos per second.